smhr/read-nbody/README.md

 are made in the "model_name" directory with the same prefix.

 Optimization options "-O3" and "-ffast-math" were added to "compile.sh" file.
+***************
+30 June 2013: "dtout" option was added.
+It is an option for time interval of output on screen & harddisk.
+It Also prevent neighbor arrays and kdtree2 pointers to be allocated.
+So if you have many time snapshots, by increasing 'tout', you can pass the memory overflow problem.
+(NBODY6 custom: Myr, NBODY6: N-body unit).